 20. BEHOLD (Bell Educational Hands Off Learning Display) COORDINATOR - solicits exhibitors, coordinates displays of different types of bell collections and research material, and creates an atmosphere of hospitality at convention.

 21. CHAPLAIN - gives the invocations for the official opening of the annual convention and for the closing banquet.

-22. COORDINATOR OF CHAPTERS AND REGIONAL GROUPS - assists and encourages any member in the formation of a Regional Chapter or Group; encourages their representation at the annual convention; holds a meeting of all representatives in attendance at convention; submits information for publication in The Bell Tower.
+22. CHAPTERS AND REGIONAL GROUPS COORDINATOR - assists and encourages any member in the formation of a Regional Chapter or Group; encourages their representation at the annual convention; holds a meeting of all representatives in attendance at convention; submits information for publication in The Bell Tower.

 23. HISTORIAN - ensures that ABA history and records are secured and maintained.
 Archive information shall be made available to members.
 A nominal fee is charged for copying.